cicsdev/cics-java-jcics-samples/README.md

 1. Optionally add a CICS Java program definiton for LinkServerEduchan called EDUCHAN if you wish to replace the EDUCHAN COBOL sample with the Java implemenation.

-### Running the Example

-At a 3270 terminal screen, enter the transaction you wish to run, for example JOL1 will run the Link example 1.

-    JOL1

-and the following output will be returned

-    JOL1 - Starting LinkProg1
-    Returned from link to EC01 with 19/08/16 09:17:01

 ## License
 This project is licensed under [Apache License Version 2.0](LICENSE).